-People in England can now expect to live for far longer than ever before, but extra years of life are not always spent in good health.
-Older people are now more likely to live with multiple and complex long-term conditions, or with frailty or dementia.
+People in England can now expect to live for far longer than ever before – but these extra years of life are not always spent in good health, with many people developing conditions that reduce their independence and quality of life.

-- Give people and their families more say about the care they receive and where they receive it, particularly towards the end of their lives.
+- Give people more say about the care and support they receive, particularly towards the end of their lives

 - Offer more support for people who look after family members, partners or friends because of their illness, frailty or disability

 - Develop more rapid community response teams, to support older people with health issues before they need hospital treatment and help those leaving hospital to return and recover at home